johnnyzheng0636/llm_hallucinations_reimplementation/README.md

 To set up environment, run: source setup.sh

-To collect data and train the hallucination classifier, run: "python main.py"
+To collect data and train the hallucination classifier, run: "python main.py" To run with GPU on SuperPod run "sbatch test.sbatch"

 To plot graph, run: "python graph_cpu.py"